AddictedCoins/IPCheckur/README.md

 # IPCheckur

-A Minecraft IP detection tool that allows server operators to check players' IP addresses and their corresponding GeoIP locations using MaxMind's GeoIP Database.
+IPCheckur is a powerful and user-friendly Minecraft server plugin designed to help server operators easily identify players' IP addresses and their associated GeoIP locations.
+Leveraging the highly accurate MaxMind's GeoIP Database, this plugin enables admins to monitor and manage their server's player base more effectively.
+With IPCheckur, server operators can gain valuable insights into their players' geographic distribution, enhancing server security and facilitating better decision-making for region-specific events and configurations.

 ## Table of Contents